Fraser family of artists: Arthur Anderson Fraser

+Gilbert Baird Fraser

 Gilbert Baird Fraser (1865–1947) was the youngest and longest surviving member of the artistic family, outliving all his brothers and Robert Winchester’s sons.
 Like Arthur, he was involved with the Neo-Jacobites, standing for Parliament on a Jacobite platform in 1891.
 He lived with his wife May Heseltine at Reed Cottage in Holywell, Cambridgeshire, creating a considerable body of work, much of it with a somewhat warmer palette of colour than other family members.
 He is buried beside his brother Arthur Anderson and nephew Robert James Winchester in the churchyard at Holywell.